nikhilvinay1/Algorithms/README.md

-# This repo contails all important Algorithms
+# Data Structure & Algorithms using Python
+This repository covers data structures and algorithms in python.